As you prepare to take this high-stakes med school entrance exam, you may be wondering, “can I use a calculator on the MCAT?”

 How to Attack the MCAT Without a Calculator

 Doing math without a calculator may seem like a daunting task, but it is not that difficult to master.
-You can still use mental math or use rough paper to work out problems during the exam.
+You can still use mental math or use note paper to work out problems during the exam.

 If you do not feel confident in your mental math abilities, it is time to start doing some practice questions.
 After all, some of these things were taught to us in elementary school, and a lot of time has passed since then.